A Horrifically Good Investment Strategy

 Halloween effect

 The Halloween effect, aka known as the Sell in May effect, refers to the market anomaly that pretty much all of the return on stocks is realized in the months November through April, while there is little return to be made from May through October.
 The graph below shows the Halloween effect for US stocks since 1970 and 1991.
-It reveals that the return on the S&P 500 Index (SPY) is much higher during the ‘winter months’, November – April, than during the ‘summer months’, May – October.
+It reveals that the return on the S&P 500 Index (SPY) is much higher during the "winter months", November-April, than during the "summer months", May-October.
 US stocks do realize a positive return during the summer, but it’s far from great, especially if you take into account risk.

 The world doesn’t revolve just around the US.
 The graph below shows the Halloween effect in Germany, which is much more explicit than in the US example.
 All of the return on German equities (OTCPK:DAXXF) is realized in the winter months.
-You could have sold all of your equities holdings in May, and taken a nice long summer holiday without giving up any return.
+You could have sold all of your equity holdings in May and taken a nice long summer holiday without giving up any return.

 But it gets even more extreme than this.
 In Japan, you must get out of the market before summer arrives.
 The return between May and October is outright negative.
 If anything, you should short Japanese equities (OTC:NTETF) during summer.